Alcoholism: Social effects

-Serious social problems arise from alcohol use disorder; these dilemmas are caused by the pathological changes in the brain and the intoxicating effects of alcohol.
+Serious social problems arise from alcohol use disorder due to the pathological changes in the brain and the intoxicating effects of alcohol.
 Alcohol misuse is associated with an increased risk of committing criminal offences, including child abuse, domestic violence, rape, burglary and assault.
 Alcoholism is associated with loss of employment, which can lead to financial problems.
 Drinking at inappropriate times and behavior caused by reduced judgment can lead to legal consequences, such as criminal charges for drunk driving or public disorder, or civil penalties for tortious behavior.
-An alcoholic's behavior and mental impairment while drunk can profoundly affect those surrounding him and lead to isolation from family and friends.
+An alcoholic's behavior and mental impairment while drunk can profoundly affect those surrounding the user and lead to isolation from family and friends.
 This isolation can lead to marital conflict and divorce, or contribute to domestic violence.
 Alcoholism can also lead to child neglect, with subsequent lasting damage to the emotional development of children of people with alcohol use disorders.
 For this reason, children of people with alcohol use disorders can develop a number of emotional problems.
 For example, they can become afraid of their parents, because of their unstable mood behaviors.
 They may develop shame over their inadequacy to liberate their parents from alcoholism and, as a result of this, may develop self-image problems, which can lead to depression.